czarv30/PID_controller_temperature/README.md

 Implementation details:
 * 4bit target mapped to switches on board.
 * Fixed-point arithmetic in Q8.8, manual implementation, not using fixed_pkg.
+* 1 KHz operation.
-* The plant is assumed to be a heat sink, like a water tank, to which heat is added from a source at a fixed temperature (like a stove burning hot gas beneath), and some convective process would provide cooling.
+* The plant is assumed to be a heat sink, like a water tank.
+A heat loss mechanism proportional to the difference to ambient remp is assumed.

 ```mermaid
 graph LR